ppy/osu-wiki/news/2022-11-01-osumonthly-4.md

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/UphOlvleGcs" frameborder="0" allowfullscreen></iframe>

 You may think that mrekk would have been satisfied with this legendary score...
-But no, he also made the [first HDDTHR pass](https://osu.ppy.sh/scores/osu/4295194484) on the same map, and a [new miss count record](https://osu.ppy.sh/scores/osu/4295747622) on [Trinity Homerun](https://osu.ppy.sh/beatmapsets/881996#osu/1844019) with HDDT.
-In short, mrekk has not stopped proving this month that he deserves his #1.
+But no, he also got the [first HDDTHR pass](https://osu.ppy.sh/scores/osu/4295194484) on the same map, and a [new miss count record](https://osu.ppy.sh/scores/osu/4295747622) on [Trinity Homerun](https://osu.ppy.sh/beatmapsets/881996#osu/1844019) with HDDT.
+By the end of October he also set a [new HR PP record](https://osu.ppy.sh/scores/osu/4300226983) with the FC on Shinkou wa Hakanaki Ningen no Tame ni ~ Jehovah's YaHVeH.
+In short, mrekk has not stopped proving this month that he deserves his #1 spot.

 ### Notable mania plays of the month